Beast (Marvel Comics): Genius-level intellect

 Hank possesses a brilliant intellect.
 He is a world-renowned biochemist, having earned PhDs in Biophysics and Genetics, and is the man who cured the Legacy Virus.
 He frequently functions as both field medic and in-house physician for the X-Men, despite not technically having a medical degree.
 His intelligence and expertise in genetics rival that of Professor X, Moira MacTaggert, and Kavita Rao.
 Despite this, he has never received a Nobel Prize or been elected to the United States National Academy of Sciences.
 A Renaissance man, McCoy is well versed in many fields including linguistics (fluent in English, German, French, Latin, Spanish, Japanese, Arabic, and Russian as well as the fictional language Latverian), literature, philosophy, psychology, sociology, history, art and art history, anthropology, music, political science and economics with a special affinity for science and technology and a penchant for quoting literary classics including Shakespeare's plays.
 His vast scientific knowledge ranges from theoretical physics, quantum mechanics, differential equations, nanotechnology, anatomy, biomedicine, analytical chemistry, electrical engineering, and mechanical engineering to the construction of a hyper-magnetic device.
 An electronics expert, he often repairs Cerebro and makes upgrades to the Danger Room settings.
 He has made several deus ex machina devices on par with Reed Richards, including a device that strips entities of cosmic powers.
 While not a medical doctor, he was able to perform brain surgery on the Red Skull to extract the fragment of Charles Xavier's brain that the Skull had grafted onto himself, removing the Skull's telepathic abilities while leaving the villain otherwise apparently healthy.

+Other characters named Beast

-Time-displaced Beast's abilities
+Time-displaced Beast

-After a meeting with Doctor Strange, the displaced younger Beast has mastered a combination of science and magic, allowing him to return himself and his four teammates to the past for a few minutes, although he notes that it took a great deal of effort to send them back for that long and it merely confirmed that history has been 'reset' so that the displaced X-Men are no longer 'needed' in the past.
-He has also mastered a mystical portal that allowed him to send the Juggernaut to Siberia after passing through Hell.
+Past versions of Beast and the original X-Men are transported to the present day and defect to Cyclops's school, after the events of the Battle of the Atom unfold.
+Young Hank is later transported to the Ultimate Marvel universe, where he is captured by that world's version of Doctor Doom, then teams up with the Guardians of the Galaxy in finding the Black Vortex.

+Following the reconstruction of reality after the Battleworld crisis, the displaced X-Men remain in the future, traveling the world as they try to find their place, while the 'present' Beast works with the Inhumans to find a means of resolving the recent release of Terrigenesis crystals that have proven dangerous to mutants.
+The younger Beast reveals to his teammates that he has determined, through a combination of science and magic, that the younger X-Men cannot return to the past as they are already there, leaving them free to travel the world and find their own place.